-The directors have prepared the financial statements on a going concern basis as they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future due to the strength of its balance sheet.
-This is discussed further under 'Financial risk management policies and objectives' within the Directors' report.
+The directors have prepared the financial statements on the going concern basis as they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future due to the strength of its balance sheet.
+This is discussed further under 'Financial risk management objectives and policies' within the Directors' report.